tavro/WorldHistoryTimeline/README.md

 ## ideas :bulb:
 * add CMS to make the contribution process easier
+    * add markup language to easily format text
+    * alternatively use server side html and includes
 * group people by region, relations and so on

 ## bugs & cons :warning: